rekidderjr/discogs-barcode-lookup/README.md

 - **Fast Performance**: SQLite database optimized for quick barcode searches
 - **Accelerated Downloads**: Multipart downloading for faster acquisition of Discogs data dumps
 - **Interactive Mode**: User-friendly interface for scanning and managing barcodes
-- **Batch Processing**: Open album directories and scan barcodes in batch
+- **Batch Processing**: Process multiple barcodes at once
+- **Arrow Key Navigation**: Select from multiple matching albums using arrow keys
+- **Individual Album JSON Files**: Create separate JSON files for each album
+- **Master Inventory**: Maintain a master inventory of all albums in your collection
 - **Data Correction**: Manually update or correct information when needed
-- **Sample Database**: Includes a sample database for immediate testing
+- **Path Tracking**: Store the physical location of your albums

 ## Installation